protectai/nbdefense/docs/docs/supported-scans/detecting-CVEs.md

 NB Defense scans for common vulnerabilities and exposures (CVEs) associated with the dependencies in your project's `requirements.txt` file and your python environment.
 We evaluate your dependencies with Aqua's [Trivy](https://github.com/aquasecurity/trivy) tool to detect any known vulnerabilities.

-## CVE Detection with the Jupyter Lab Extension (JLE)
+## CVE Detection with the JupyterLab Extension (JLE)

-The NB Defense Jupyter Lab Extension tracks your notebooks currently configured kernel to scan imported third party dependencies for CVEs.
+The NB Defense JupyterLab Extension tracks your notebooks currently configured kernel to scan imported third party dependencies for CVEs.

 !!! warning